developer-espark/Ringer-Interactive-Android/README.md

 ```

 # Step 2.1
-In the Manifest File add below code
+In the Manifest File add the following code.
-To Continue to get notified
+To continue to get notified

 ```Manifest